volka/talks/README.md

 The CppCryptoBasics directory contains demo code for doing security-related things in a reasonable secure way even if you do not know a lot about security.
 The examples work with OpenSSL and the Botan C++ Crypto library.

+The slides and code are here for reference.
+If you find any issues or security problems, please let me know!

 ## SQL and C++ (german)

 An overview of different database access APIs for C++, from native C SQLite3/PostgreSQL to SQLPP11.
 See